seas-cs32/chap03/README.md

 `scope.py` and `scope_broken.py`: scripts for talking about scope in Python and how not to use global variables.
 Used in ALE08.

+`ale3_5.ipynb` and `ale3_8.ipynb`: interactive Python notebooks for ALEs 5 and 8, in case you'd rather try them in this form.

+`ale09.py`: Script to be used in ALE 9.